Murphy's Manor in Bangor, ME

 Pros

-• pro Live music enhanced the experience.
+• pro Live jazz and Irish music create a fantastic dining experience.

 Cons